Last updated: October 21, 2014

 SLO reporting is embedded into Program Reviews and has been for the last few years.
 SLO impacts are also part of the resource allocation rubric.

-A Program Review SLO Impacts Report was completed in Spring 2013 evaluating the quality and major themes presented across the college.
+A Program Review SLO Impacts Report was completed in Spring 2014 (for the second year in a row) evaluating the quality and major themes presented across the college.
 This report was reviewed in various participatory governance meetings.

 High-quality examples of the SLO portions of Program Review are used in the guidelines to help with departments that can benefit from improved reporting.